-Extracorporeal shockwave therapy (ECSWT) is now an established treatment alternative for many bone and soft tissue disorders in the foot and ankle.
-It’s probably best known for treating chronic Achilles pain, or Achilles tendinopathy.
+Extracorporeal shockwave therapy (ESWT) is now an established treatment alternative for many bone and soft tissue disorders in the foot and ankle.
+It’s probably best known for treating chronic Achilles pain and plantar fasciitis.

 Extracorporeal means ‘outside the body’.
 A hand-held probe is used to deliver sound waves to the painful area.

 The shockwave is generated through a focused impulse that targets the painful area.
 In studies this has been shown to reduce the quantity of nerve fibres that transmit painful impulses, causing a reduction in pain.
 It can also lead to an increase in the tissue healing process, increasing the formation of new blood vessels.

 What conditions can be treated with shockwave therapy?

 Conditions that are treated with shockwave therapy include Achilles pain (or tendinopathy) and heel pain (plantar fasciitis).
 It’s also used for treating fractures that have failed to join successfully, such as non-union or stress fractures.